OlaGigon/CouponFollowCaseStudy/README.md

 ## 2. Data Ingestion

 Tool used for data ingestion: Azure Data Factory.
-The process of data ingestion is about copying the csv files into a final tables in a database.
+The process of data ingestion is about copying the csv files into final tables in a database.

 Main element of ADF pipeline: